-Project to improve radiotherapy planningJanuary 30th, 2012 in Other /
+Project to improve radiotherapy planningJanuary 30, 2012 in Medicine & Health / Other

 A collaborative project between physicists, oncologists and computer scientists at Oxford and Cambridge Universities, launched last month, will develop improved tools for the planning of high precision radiotherapy.
 Accel-RT will also help overcome time constraints that currently limit the use of complex radiotherapy treatment.